OBDS-Training/Help/content/en/docs/conda/installation/index.md

 ## Next steps

 From this point, new instances of the Terminal application will automatically execute the `~/.bashrc` file and define the alias.

-As a result, when you connect to the CCB cluster in new instances of the Terminal application, you will only need to call the alias by name (see screenshot below).
+As a result, when you connect to the CCB cluster in new instances of the Terminal application, you will only need to call the alias by name.

 ```bash
 conda_activate_base